arkq/LC3plus/conformance/Readme.txt

   -keep           Keep all files produced in the test run -w              Number of workers (threads) for multithreaded execution.
 Equals
                   number of CPU cores by default.
+  -system_sox     Use system version of sox instead of downloaded one for better speed

 The script requires a configuration file which contains paths to executables and operating points to be tested.
 Each test configuration is indicated by a